elucian/bee/syntax/composite.md

 **Notes:**

-* Sets are internally sorted not indexed;
+* Elements in a set have the same data type;
-* Sets are not recommended to create queues or stacks;
+* Set are internally sorted not indexed;
-* Usually you do not remove elements from a set but only append;
+* Set elements must be sortable

 ## Hash map